 Forty years after the end of World War II Eva began to share her story.
-She has since written two books and spoken to more than one thousand audiences about her experiences.
+She has since written three books and spoken to more than one thousand audiences about her experiences.

 Eva’s story is sensational and difficult to imagine, yet her insightful message reminds us that life is precious and fragile, that the creative spirit is stronger than fear, that the power of good is immeasurable, and that love makes a difference.

-One student’s thoughts about Eva’s story…
+One student’s thoughts about Eva’s Story…

 I look at a person for themselves, and not how different they may look… I want to be treated the same way by people I do not know…

 By being a more tolerant person I now have many more people in my life that may someday be a friend… Even a stranger can change your path in life and help you become a better person.

 116 Cameras follows Eva Schloss as she preserves her story interactively so that she will be able to keep telling it forever.

 Here’s an interview with Eva explaining more about this acclaimed documentary:-